preesm/preesm/releng/README.md

 The specific argument to add is defined as follows:
 `<tycho.surefire.extra.vmargs>-XstartOnFirstThread</tycho.surefire.extra.vmargs>` (see [this bug report](https://bugs.eclipse.org/bugs/show_bug.cgi?id=427693)).

+#### only-eclipse

+This profile is activated when a property named `m2e.version` is given to Maven.
+This is the case when Maven is called by the M2Eclipse Eclipse plugins (see below).
+The profile enables the configuration of the M2Eclipse plugin for Eclipse.
+It is disabled outside Eclipse because it can cause some warnings/errors during a normal Maven build.

 ### Phase Binding and Configuration Details

 This section details what plugins are bound to which phases (including clean lifecycle and tests, but not releng profile) and their configuration and role in the build process.
 Take a look at their use in the POM files for more details.